AdobeDocs/analytics.en/help/implement/aep-edge/api/overview.md

 ---
-title: Implement Adobe Analytics using the Adobe Experience Platform Edge Network Server API
+title: Implement Adobe Analytics using the Adobe Experience Platform Edge Network API
-description: Use the Adobe Experience Platform Edge Network Server API to send data to Adobe Analytics.
+description: Use the Adobe Experience Platform Edge Network API to send data to Adobe Analytics.
 exl-id: 1ede95b7-4f17-4d69-aba6-62b253b6693a
 feature: Implementation Basics
 role: Admin, Developer, Leader
 ---
-# Implement Adobe Analytics using the Adobe Experience Platform Edge Network Server API
+# Implement Adobe Analytics using the Adobe Experience Platform Edge Network API

-You typically use the Experience Platform Edge Network Server API to collect data server-side rather than client-side and when collecting data from devices like IoT devices, set-top boxes, desktop applications.
+You typically use the Experience Platform Edge Network API to collect data server-side rather than client-side and when collecting data from devices like IoT devices, set-top boxes, desktop applications.
 Then you send that data to the Edge network and to services like Adobe Analytics.

-Also consider the Edge Network Server API when you require sensitive data to be collected securely and authenticated across the network.
+Also consider the Edge Network API when you require sensitive data to be collected securely and authenticated across the network.
 See [Authentication](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/authentication.html) for more information.

 A high-level overview of the implementation tasks: